 It’s pretty clear by now that technology is a force to be reckoned with.
 Tech companies are ever-growing and demand for programmers has never been higher.
 Computers dominate our lives right now, and they will dominate the lives of our children, as well.

-So it’s not unexpected that many parents are interested in having their kids pick up coding.
+So it’s not unexpected that many parents are interested in coding for kids.
 But getting them started can be rather tricky, especially if you don’t have too much experience with programming, yourself.
 Here, we highlight four ways to introduce your child to code.